During the lease term in Bristow

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental property.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Bristow.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental.
+However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Bristow.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you move a tenant into your rental in Bristow
+- Before you rent out your rental property in Bristow

 - Collections and evictions